IsuraNimalasri/bse/README.md

 Build
 -----

-Specify path to folder with books by replacing `/path/to/folder/` in docker-compose.yml
+_(optional)_ Specify path to folder with books by replacing `/path/to/folder/` in docker-compose.yml

 ```
 ...